yasir2000/openwrt-oldwiki-md/UsbAudioHowto.rst

 Note that there have been reports of problems with USB 1.1 sound cards connected through USB 2.0 hubs, at least with the 2.4 kernel.
 These appear to have been resolved in the kernel 2.6 drivers; another possible solution is to enable the CONFIG_USB_EHCI_SPLIT_ISO option in the kernel as described here: http://www.nslu2-linux.org/wiki/Peripherals/AudioAdapter

 This is an issue for users of the WRTSL54GS (only one USB connector included in the stock unit, soldering in a second one would be a possible hardware modification) and for users of USB "universal laptop docking stations" (where a USB2.0 hub and some combination of audio, HID, network, serial and/or parallel are prepackaged as one integrated unit).
+See TableOfPeripheralHardware for information on these devices.

 = Future =
 I would like to find music player software supporting the UPnP Media Renderer standard.
 This would turn the router into a "wireless music player" simillar to those made by Roku, Linksys, Netgear, Philips (streamium), etc, etc. This would allow the router to automatically discover music on other computers and allow it to be controlled though upnp compliant media players.